Blood doping: Cobalt chloride administration

 Transition metal complexes are widely known to play important roles in erythropoiesis; as such, inorganic supplementation is proving to be an emerging technique in blood doping.
 Particularly of note is the cobalt complex, cobalamin (Vitamin B_{12}) commonly used as a dietary supplement.
 Cobalamin is an important complex used in the manufacture of red blood cells and thus was of interest for potential use in blood doping.
 Experimental evidence, however, has shown that cobalamin has no effect on erythropoiesis in the absence of a red blood cell/oxygen deficiency.
 These results seem to confirm much of what is already known about the functioning of cobalamin.
 The signaling pathway that induces erythropoietin secretion and subsequently red blood cell manufacture using cobalamin is O_{2} dependent.
 Erythropoietin is only secreted in the kidneys when there is an O_{2} deficiency, as such, RBC manufacture is independent of the amount of cobalamin administered when there is no O_{2} deficiency.
 Accordingly, cobalamin is of little to no value in blood doping.

 More potent for use in blood doping is Co^{2+} (administered as Cobalt(II) chloride, CoCl_{2}).
 Cobalt chloride has been known to be useful in treating anemic patients.
 Recent experimental evidence has proved the efficacy of cobalt chloride in blood doping.
 Studies into the action of this species have shown that Co^{2+} induces hypoxia like responses, the most relevant response being erythropoiesis.
-Co^{2+} induces this response by binding to the N-terminus (loop helix loop domain) of the Hypoxia inducing transcription factors HIF-1α and HIF-2α, and thus stabilizes these protein complexes.
+Co^{2+} induces this response by binding to the N-terminus (loop helix loop domain) of the hypoxia-inducible transcription factors HIF-1α and HIF-2α, and thus stabilizes these protein complexes.
 Under normal O_{2} conditions, HIFs are destabilized as proline and asparagine residues are hydroxylated by HIF-α hydroxylases, these unstable HIFs are subsequently degraded following a ubiquitin-proteosome pathway, as such, they cannot then bind and activate transcription of genes encoding Erythropoietin (EPO).
 With Co^{2+} stabilization, degradation is prevented and genes encoding EPO can then be activated.
 The mechanism for this Co^{2+} N terminus stabilization is not yet fully understood.
 In addition to N-terminus binding, it has also been hypothesized that replacement of Fe^{2+} by Co^{2+} in the hydroxylase active site could be a contributing factor to the stabilizing action of Co^{2+}.
 It is understood however, is that Co^{2+} binding permits Ubiquitin binding but prevents proteosomal degradation.